glitchgod0/glitchgod0/README.md

 - 👀 I’m interested in Your MUM
 - 🌱 I’m currently learning How to SPell
 - 💞️ I’m At The Soup!
-- 📫 How to reach me Emails
+- 📫 How to reach me...
+EMAILS

+69TH LINE 69 FUNNY GET IT
+70TH LINE = DEPRESSION

 <!---
 glitchgod0/glitchgod0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.